Objects

 static

-Objects can have static method and properties.
+Objects can have static methods and properties.
 Meaning they are associated with the object rather than its instances.
 Objects don't have constructors but you can use a static method to write one.

 object Person {